liamzdenek/ferment-ai/memory-bank/projectbrief.md

    - Provide ability to see each context separately

 4. **Journal System**
-   - Maintain a central journal of all processes (tools, agent invocations, etc.)
+   - Maintain a central journal that executes workflows and maintains state
    - Journal is the authoritative source of data for everything
    - Agent contexts derive their context from this journal
-   - Journal operates on a pub-sub model
+   - Journal executes workflows composed of tasks with defined relationships
-   - Journal is append-only during execution
+   - Journal provides serialization/deserialization of state

 5. **Stateless Operation**
    - System has no persistence
    - Relies on a stateless API
-   - End user stores the entire journal
+   - End user stores the entire journal state
-   - Journal is passed to API to resume paused/canceled prompts
+   - Journal state is passed to API to resume paused/canceled workflows

 6. **Tool System**
-   - Tools publish results to central message journal
+   - Tools are represented as tasks in workflows
    - Tool errors surfaced to the agent that invoked the tool
    - Tools have access to full execution context
    - No runtime sandboxing for tools

-7. **Messaging System**
+7. **Workflow System**
+   - Workflows are composed of tasks with defined relationships
+   - Tasks can call other tasks and return to the caller
+   - Tasks can call other tasks and not return (like a directed acyclic graph)
-   - Messages are generic events in the journal
+   - Workflows are extracted from the construct tree during initialization
-   - Asynchronous delivery (no cancellation of in-flight operations)
-   - Support for inter-agent communication

 8. **Human Intervention**
-   - Allow humans to cancel processes at any point
+   - Allow humans to cancel workflows at any point
    - Return current state of journal when canceled
    - Support resuming from any point with journal state